KelCodesStuff/KelCodesStuff/README.md

 <!-- Actual text -->

 👨🏽‍💻&ensp; I'm currently working as a Senior Software Engineer in Test at Expel.
-The personal project I'm working on is Fusion Engine, a game engine written in Swift and Metal.
+During my free time I make games and I'm in the process of making Fusion Engine, a game engine written in [Swift](https://developer.apple.com/swift/) and [Metal](https://developer.apple.com/metal/).

 💻&ensp; Throuout my career I've done iOS Development using Swift, SceneKit and Unity.
 I've built automation frameworks for mobile and web projects using XCTest, XCUITest, and Selenium.